 “He said he went round to your house because you were not picking up your phone.
 He was worried because you were expecting him to ring you about something important.”

 “You are lucky to be alive.
 You were barely hanging on when Brad found you.”
 The doctor squinted.
 “We still don’t know how much damage has been done.
-The injuries you had were consistent with injuries caused by a blunt force object.
+The injuries you had were consistent to injuries caused by a blunt force object.
 The police said it was a bottle.
 Someone wanted you dead.
 We have a lot of work to do to get you fit and healthy again.
 It won’t be easy.”

 Idriss muttered a thank you.
 The man stared at him as if he hadn’t heard him right.

 He wished he could make him understand.
-Even if he could articulate his words that he was just grateful that he hadn’t woken up to a reality where his Aisha had perished, the man would misunderstand him.
-When he saw her ring – the ring another man had given her – the pain he felt was similar to what it felt like when Elicia shot him in his dream.
+Even if he could articulate his words, that he was just grateful that he hadn’t woken up to a reality where his Aisha had perished, the man would misunderstand him.
+When he saw her ring – the ring another man had given her – the pain he felt was similar to what it felt like when Elicia shot him.
 But seeing her alive healed him.
 It would kill him seeing her with another man but at least she would be alive.

 “Can you send her back in?”
 He needed to see her.
 He had questions.

 “Your brother is here.”
 The doctor said.
 “I have some more tests to do before we send him in.”